☭ NerdyGothGeek420 (They...'s profile picture

 I also learned that it’s okay — even necessary — to be selfish sometimes.
 While with Marie, I let four “roommates” move in over time to help them get back on their feet.
 Instead, they drained my finances, ignored boundaries, and left both of us worse off.
 Lesson learned: no more roommates.

-This year, something happened that I’d been expecting since 2014.
-The people who swore they’d stand by me vanished.
+Then, this year, something happened that I’d been expecting since 2014.
+The people who swore they’d stand by me (Marie being one of them who made the biggest show about being there for me to handle this) vanished.
 It hurt, but it confirmed what I already knew: in the end, I can only rely on myself.
+I'll probably never trust anyone the way I trusted Marie again.

 Closing This Chapter